openshift/ansible-service-broker/docs/filtering_apbs.md

 ```

 Here, `totally-legitimate-rootkit-apb` is specifically blocked by the blacklist
-despite its match in the whitelist because the whitelist match is overriden.
+despite its match in the whitelist because the whitelist match is overridden.

 Otherwise, only those matching on `totally-legitimate.*-apb$` and
 `my-favorite-apb` will be allowed through.